OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-typeerror-next-json-rewrite-is-not-a-function-in-next-js-middleware/README.md

+# 🐞 Dealing with `TypeError: next.json.rewrite is not a function` in Next.js Middleware

 This document addresses a common error encountered when using Next.js Middleware: `TypeError: next.json.rewrite is not a function`.
 This error typically arises when attempting to use the `rewrite` method within middleware incorrectly, often due to misunderstanding its usage within the context of the `next` object.
 The `rewrite` method is specifically designed for manipulating the incoming request's path and is not available in all middleware contexts or configurations.